jaydparmar/Movieverse/README.md

 ![Screenshot (279)](https://user-images.githubusercontent.com/102823769/176612203-f069fcb5-aaaf-4a21-8225-6527e2f86cdd.png)

-I created this movieverse web project.
+I created this Netflix clone web project.
 It fetches the movie data from a third-party API.
 It also has trailer pop-ups functionality implemented into it.
 The clone has been built using React JS, React-hooks, Styled-component, Material-UI, TMDB API, and Firebase (hosting & Deploying).
 In this netflix clone I used redux and firebase Authentication for Sign up / Login.